jabernoor/travel-calculator/README.md

 * Get lowest ticket price based on external APIs.
 * Generate estimated budget for the selected country.

+I'm using react js on client side, and I didn't decide which language to use for backend services :|

 Feel free to contribute :)

 <h1>How to run?</h1>